fbpx

 What about crime while living in the Virgin Islands?

-Could there be less crime?
+Could there be less local crime?
 Yes, I think so.
-Does corporate crime take?
-No comment.
+Does corporate crime take place?
+Not as often as corporate greed.

-You see, “Lighting’s” preference for remaining stealth is nothing more than natures camouflage and coating his naked body with petroleum jelly.
-This ensures in the worst-case scenario, if someone were to wake from their drunken slumber, and catch him in the act, he can slip away into the night leaving only a trail of greasy footprints.
+“Lighting’s” preference for remaining stealthy is nothing more than nature’s camouflage and coating his naked body with petroleum jelly.
+In the worst-case scenario, if someone were to wake from their drunken slumber and catch him in the act, he can slip away into the night, leaving only a trail of greasy footprints.
 He gets caught often.

-There have been crime sprees, armed robberies, muggings, and murders but they are extremely rare and usually occur in places you should not be anywhere near in the first place.
+There have been crime sprees, armed robberies, muggings, and murders, but they are infrequent and usually occur in places you should not be anywhere near in the first place.
 When I lived there, we’d hear about restaurants being held up, homicides outside of strip clubs, and drug dealers getting capped in their cars.
-Unfortunately due to the nature of these crimes, there were rarely any suspects or witnesses willing to offer up information to the police.
+Unfortunately, due to the nature of these crimes, there were rarely any suspects or witnesses willing to offer information to the police.

-The police are pretty relaxed but when they want to arrest you for something, or just ruin your day for no reason, they will.
-Or, if you’re in a car wreck expect the next 2 hours of your life to be ruined.
-The way the police “investigate” auto collisions is like watching an amateur youtube CSI spoof.
-The police get a lot of flack, and I don’t envy their job and what they have to deal with on a day-to-day basis.
+The police are pretty relaxed, but when they want to arrest you for something or just ruin your day for no reason, they will.
+Or, if you’re in a car wreck, expect the next 2 hours of your life to be ruined.
+The way the police “investigate” auto collisions will raise some eyebrows.
+The police get a lot of flack, and I don’t envy their job and what they have to deal with daily.

 My run-in with an RBVIPF Forensic Investigator living in the Virgin Islands

-One Sunday morning at 6:30 am, there was a knock on my apartment door.
+One Sunday at 6:30 am, there was a knock on my apartment door.
 I was hungover.
-The policeman asked me to come outside to look at my neighbor’s car.
-A neighbor said that when I parked my car the previous night that I had somehow backed into his car.
-The area I lived in was pretty run down and low rent and this neighbor was not someone I who had been very neighborly in the first place.
+The policeman asked me to look at my neighbor’s car outside.
+A neighbor said that when I parked my car the previous night, I somehow backed into his car.
+The area I lived in was pretty run down and low rent, and this neighbor was not someone I had been very neighborly in the first place.
 I came outside and said, “When I park my car, I don’t need to back up.
-I just drive into my parking spot going forward.”
+I drive into my parking spot in the future.”

 “Yes,” replied the man and the police officer.

-I backed out, drove down the road, and parked my car, exactly where it was, with no incident or hesitation.
-Got out of the car and immediately hear.
+I backed out, drove down the road, and parked my car exactly where it was without incident or hesitation.
+I got out of the car and immediately heard.

 “Noooooo!
 That’s not how you park, from the neighbor.

-By this point, a forensic investigator arrives at the scene and tells me that he will be taking paint samples to the crime lab.
-Again, I want to emphasize, it’s 6:45 am and I am hungover, maybe even still drunk.
-I know I smell like Mount Gay and coke.
-The police just asked me to get in my 1996 Suzuki Vitara with a rusted-out floor and demonstrate how I park my car every night.
-Which I did barefooted and half-drunk, in my boxer shorts.
+By this point, a forensic investigator arrives at the scene and tells me he will take paint samples to the crime lab.
+Again, I want to emphasize that it’s 6:45 am, and I am hungover, maybe even still drunk.
+I know I smell like Mount Gay and Coke.
+The police just asked me to get in my 1996 Suzuki Vitara with a rusted-out floor and demonstrate how I park my car every night, which I did barefooted and half-drunk, in my boxer shorts.

-I then tell the paint sample man, “if that paint sample matches his car, it’s because he hit me before he backed into his parking spot.”
-I literally have never seen someone’s mind being blown until this moment, at roughly 6:46 am on a Sunday, whilst stinking of rum and bed sweat because I was too cheap to buy an AC unit for my apartment bedroom.
-I caved in when I got a girlfriend, now wife.
+I then told the paint sample man, “If that paint sample matches his car, it’s because he hit me before he backed into his parking spot.”
+I had never seen someone’s mind being blown until this moment, at roughly 6:46 a.m. on a Sunday, when I was stinking of rum and bed sweat because I was too cheap to buy an AC unit for my apartment bedroom.
+I caved in when I got a girlfriend, now my wife.

-Officer “CSIBVI,” tells me that he needs me to take my car to Road Town 30 minutes away and leave it there for them to test the samples.
+Officer “CSI” tells me he needs me to take my car to Road Town, 30 minutes away, and leave it there for them to test the samples.

-Long story short, I sat on a curb in Road Town, Tortola for 4 hours on a Sunday, everything is closed, still hungover, and smelly, while paint chips from any car on the island are being tested.
-The result was negative and I was free to go back to bed at 3 pm later that afternoon.
+Long story short, I sat on a curb in Road Town, Tortola for 4 hours on a Sunday, everything was closed, still hungover, and smelly, while paint chips from any car on the island were being tested.
+The result was negative, and I could go back to bed at 3 pm that afternoon.

 To this day, the neighbor has never apologized.

-What did you miss the most after living in the Virgin Islands?
+What did you miss the most after leaving the Virgin Islands?

 1. I will keep this brief.
-Always the people.
-I met some amazing people, and consider a lot of them as a family even after leaving.
-Campaign trips, regattas, and festivals were awesome but it was always the people attending that made it special.
+It was always the people.
+I met some amazing people and considered a lot of them family even after leaving.
+Campaign trips, regattas, and festivals were awesome, but it was always the people attending that made them special.
 Places like the Virgin Islands seem to attract a very unique breed.
-In order to survive or thrive, there you have to be a little crazy and willing to take risks.
+To survive or thrive there, you have to be a little crazy and willing to take risks.
 It’s not for everyone.

 img 0216

-2. Sailing and racing, I love it.
+2. I love sailing and racing.
 It’s like meditation, challenging both mentally and physically.
 But the biggest reason I love sailing has always been because of who I am sailing with.
 So, people again.
 Some of the best friendships I have made have been with people who share a passion for sailing or boating.
-It’s no wonder why so many people choose to register a yacht in the BVI.
+It’s no wonder so many people choose to register a yacht in the BVI.

 3. Hiking in the BVI is legendary.